dmahajan980/gsoc20WorkLog/index.md

 - [PR #17](https://github.com/fluid-lab/gamepad-navigator/pull/17) and
   [PR #18](https://github.com/fluid-lab/gamepad-navigator/pull/18): Updated scroll and tab navigation tests to follow the same pattern used in the click tests.

+## Week Six | Beginning of Phase Two

+### Time Period

+6 July - 12 July

+### Weekly Check-in

+- In this week's check-in, we discussed about adding GitHub Actions to the project's repository since we already had some basic tests.
+- We talked about the project plan and decided that we should proceed with the history navigation where the focus before the user navigated some other page should be restored, after the user navigates back to the same page in history.
+- We also decided that we'll go for the integration tests in the Phase 3 when we are done with the configuration panel and may skip the browser tab navigation, if needed.
+The important parts to be implemented are the history navigation, page refresh, and the back button.
+- My mentor also talked about the Design Crit where I'll present my work to the community members and obtain their feedback.
+Their suggestions will be considered to improve the funcionality of the gamepad navigator.

+### Tasks Completed

+- [PR #19](https://github.com/fluid-lab/gamepad-navigator/pull/19): Added feature for forward and backward history navigation.
+- [PR #21](https://github.com/fluid-lab/gamepad-navigator/pull/21): Added feature to open and close tabs.
+- Started working on the forward and backward browser tab navigation and the single-press tab navigation.